What are insulin pens and how do we use them?

 Choosing an insulin pen

-The brand, model, and category of pen used will depend on several factors.
-It is important to discuss this with a doctor before purchase.
+Choosing a brand, model, and category of pen will depend on several factors.
+Discuss this with a doctor before making any purchase.

-- increments by which the dose of insulin can be adjusted
+- the increments by which a person can increase the dose of insulin

 - how it indicates remaining insulin levels